 Application Submission Periods: Open periods to submit an application will be as follows:

 Scholarship Award Winner Announcements: Winners will be announced on this web page on the following dates:

 Since 2000, Critical Systems, Inc. (CSI) has been providing both large and small organizations with products and services that ‘surround the process tool’.
-From orbital welding to complex gas delivery and abatement systems, CSI supports the breakthrough technologies of our customers every day with practical, cost effective solutions.
+From orbital welding to complex gas delivery and abatement systems, CSI supports the breakthrough technologies of our customers every day with practical, innovative, and cost effective solutions.